ImLucasBrown/ImLucasBrown.github.io/docs/about.md

 ---

 I have experience in rigging and motion capture retargeting using 3rd party animation tools and plugins.
 I am trained in Maya and am experienced with Python.
 I focus on rapid and reusable solutions for rigging and animation tools.
 I've worked in both games and animation pipelines on everything from rigging to geometry caching.
-I really love what I do and I enjoy the challenges of the field.
+I really love what I do, and I enjoy the challenges of the field.

 ---